MDhewei/GuidePro/README.md

 ![](Figures/Workflow.png)

+The source codes for model training are included in [Model_Training.ipynb](https://github.com/MDhewei/GuidePro/blob/master/Model_Training.ipynb)

-Contacts for other questions and requests: whe3@mdanderson.org
+Contacts for any questions or requests: whe3@mdanderson.org